 Prior to the commencement of the evaluation process, a meeting will be organized by the Evaluation Committee with the evaluators to outline the BAHA Evaluation Guidelines and to set out the objectives of the evaluation process.
 Evaluation templates will be posted on the website.
 In order to maintain impartiality, prior to the commencement of the evaluation process, each player will be identified by a number.
 A sticker with a number on it will be given to each player and placed on his or her helmet.
 Goalies will be given a jersey with a number.
 The numbers will be randomly selected by the Age Group Director.
 Each player and goalie will be evaluated according to their number and evaluation results will be posted according to identification numbers.
 Evaluators will not be advised as to the names of any players, and will only be provided with the identification numbers of players.
-Each evaluator will be provided with an evaluation sheet which he or she will be required to complete and submit immediately following the evaluation sheets will be maintained by the VP of Hockey Operation.
+Each evaluator will be provided with an evaluation sheet which he or she will be required to complete and submit immediately following the evaluation session.
+Each evaluator will provide their evaluation of players according to their identification number.
+The evaluation sheets will be maintained by the VP of Hockey Operation.
 In an effort to ensure proper movement, players may be moved both upward and downward from a group at any time during the evaluation process.
-Evaluators will be encouraged to identify stronger players in a group that should be moved up a group and weaker players in a group that should be moved up a group and weaker players in a group that should be moved down a group.
+Evaluators will be encouraged to identify stronger players in a group that should be moved up a group and weaker players in a group that should be moved down a group.

-U9/U11/U13/U15/U17 EVALUATIONS

-SESSION 1 (TIMED SKILLS SESSION)
+U9/U11/U13/U15/U17 EVALUATIONS SESSION 1 (TIMED SKILLS SESSION)